Options for Same Sex Couples

 Some same-sex, and gender and sexually diverse couples choose to egg-share and we can facilitate this process.
 Egg sharing is where the eggs of one partner are used in an IVF cycle to create embryos that are then transferred into the other partner, with the effect that one partner is the birth parent and the other partner is the genetic parent.

 For many couples this is a beautiful process that allows both parents to have a unique linkage to the child.

 What are the costs involved?

 Medicare will only provide a rebate for fertility treatment if there is a medical problem.
 If you are considering accessing the donor program as same-sex parents, it is recommended that you consult a Fertility Specialist for full investigation to understand if you are eligible for a rebate and to understand the fertility treatment costs.
 There are also costs involved in the preparation of sperm donors.
 Read more about the costs of fertility treatment.

-Under the NSW Assisted Reproductive Technology ACT, effective from the 1st January 2010 all sperm donors are required to make their identity available to the children conceived from sperm donation when they turn 18 years of age and must also give written informed consent to their name being including on the NSW Central ART donor registry.
+Under the NSW Assisted Reproductive Technology ACT, effective from the 1st January 2010 all sperm donors are required to make their identity available to the children conceived from sperm donation when the children turn 18 years of age.
+They must also give written informed consent to their name being included on the NSW Central ART donor registry.
 Sperm donors are only allowed to create a maximum of five families including the family/s of the donor.
 All overseas donors are required to meet the same legislative requirements.

 Find out more about using a sperm donor

 To find out more about how our donor program can help you have a baby please book an appointment with a fertility specialist on 1800 111 483 or complete the form below.